Here’s Why The Queen Mother Left Prince Harry More Money In Her Will Than She Did For Prince William

 Prince Harry, on the other hand, will not receive such a vast inheritance on the death of his grandmother.
 Once again, this is not because the Queen is spiteful or prefers one grandchild over the other, but because her royal obligations deem she must hand over the title in this manner.

-According to the Express, the remainder of the Queen Mother’s estate was handed down to her daughter, Queen Elizabeth, with some bequeaths also going to members of her staff.
+According to the Express, the remainder of the Queen Mother’s estate was handed down to her daughter, Queen Elizabeth, with some bequeathment also going to members of her staff.

 “In her will, she asked the Queen to make certain bequests to members of her staff,” the official statement on the Queen Mother’s will read.